Unmethylated vitamin B12 for sensitive bodies

 The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.

-Non-medicinal Ingredients: xylitol, sodium stearyl fumarate, microcrystalline cellulose, organic rice syrup, hyprolose and distilled water.
+Non-medicinal Ingredients: xylitol, sodium stearyl fumarate, microcrystalline cellulose, tapioca syrup, hyprolose and distilled water.

 Forms and Functions of B12